-4 Top-Rated Beaches on Hong Kong Island
+7 Top-Rated Beaches in Hong Kong

-If you are looking for a beach that is trendy or casual, with big waves or no waves, you can find something to suit your mood.
+If you are looking for an oceanfront area that is trendy or casual, with big waves or no waves, you can find something to suit your mood.
 Kick back and relax on a laid-back beach in one of Hong Kong Island's villages, or head to the more upscale beach of Repulse Bay.

-1 Shek O Beach
+1. Shek O Beach

 You can easily catch a taxi to the beach from your hotel in Central Hong Kong, but on busy days catching a taxi back may require a short wait.
 It may be more convenient to hop on one of the large, double decker buses (#9 bus), which service Shek O regularly.
 These run to Shau Kei Wan MTR station.
 From here, you can catch the metro back to Central Hong Kong or take a taxi.

-2 Big Wave Bay
+2. Big Wave Bay

 Just a short drive from Shek O Beach, Big Wave Bay has an authentic, laid-back beach town feel.
 And as you might have guessed by the name, this is where surfers come to get their fix.

 Waves crash on the beach and rocky headlands.
 Expats, travelers, and locals sunbathe on the beach or hit the waves with their boards.
-Behind the beach, diners in flip-flops and bare feet eat in outdoor restaurants, while fish and other meats cook on barbeques lining the pedestrian streets.
+Behind the beach, diners in flip-flops and bare feet eat in outdoor restaurants, while fish and other meats cook on barbecues lining the pedestrian streets.
 The atmosphere here is completely casual.
 No shoes required.